foundriesio/docs/source/user-guide/troubleshooting/troubleshooting.rst

   fioctl targets prune --by-tag <tag>

-We highly recommend not pruning all Targets from a tag to avoid container builds failing from the lack of platform builds for this tag.
+We do not recommend nor support pruning all Targets from a tag.
+Doing so can lead to container builds failing from the lack of platform builds for the tag.
 To keep the last ``<number>`` of the Targets from a tag, use::

   fioctl targets prune --by-tag <tag> --keep-last <number>